lorrainea/rrBDA-index/README.md

-Text indexing for long patterns using locally consistent anchors
+Text Indexing for Long Patterns using Randomized Reduced Anchors
 ===